 Why do you post your personal life on the Internet?
 Isn't that dangerous?
 See my privacy statement here

 Why don't you travel overseas?
 I want to, but there are too many significant cons: Shipping van: High cost, risk of van and personal property theft and/or damage, shipping takes 10 days one way, customs and border inspections and interviews are likely to be extreme hassles, very limited availability of VA healthcare, language barriers, high fuel costs.
 Here is what I do as a more practical alternative: Tour cultural museums and watch travel videos.
 I've already been to Belgium, Germany, Mexico, Canada (vastly) and Alaska.

-Where are your places?
+Where are Your Favorite Places?
 Sedona, Arizona, Westminster, Colorado, Yellowstone National Park.

 What's in the Boxes on the Back?
 How are They Mounted?
 See details on my storage page

 How is Driving a Diesel Powered Van Eco Friendly?
 See explanation here